Generalized Few-shot Semantic Segmentation: Our Method

-In Few-Shot Segmentation (FS-Seg) frameworks \cite{prototype_seg,panet} of a $N$-way $K$-shot FS-Seg task ($N$ novel classes and each novel class has $K$ support samples), all support samples $s^i_j$ ($i\in\{1,2,...,N\}, j\in\{1,2,...,K\}$) are first processed by a feature extractor $\mathcal F$ and mask average pooling.
-They are then averaged over $K$ shots to form $N$ prototypes $p^{i}$ ($i\in\{1,2,...,N\}$). \begin{small}
+\paragraph{Prototype learning in FS-Seg. } In Few-Shot Segmentation (FS-Seg) frameworks \cite{prototype_seg,panet} of a $N$-way $K$-shot FS-Seg task ($N$ novel classes and each novel class has $K$ support samples), all support samples $\vec{s}^i_j$ ($i\in\{1,2,...,N\}, j\in\{1,2,...,K\}$) are first processed by a feature extractor $\mathcal F$ and mask average pooling.
+They are then averaged over $K$ shots to form $N$ prototypes $\vec{p}^{i}$ ($i\in\{1,2,...,N\}$).